 The Bodhisatta was once a royal chaplain’s son.
 For seven generations his family had managed the king’s elephant festival, and this made them very wealthy.
 When the Bodhisatta was sixteen years old, before he had studied elephant lore or the three Vedas, his father died.
 With the time for the festival coming soon, some brahmin priests, greedy for money, convinced the king that the Bodhisatta was not prepared to lead it, so they must take over the job.
 Soon after, the Bodhisatta’s mother heard the festival was happening in just four days and she wept and wailed.
 The only qualified teacher lived in Taxila, two thousand leagues away, so she was convinced that her family would lose their occupation and become poor.
 But the Bodhisatta was determined, and the next morning he set out early, making the long journey to Taxila in a single day.

 The Bodhisatta found the master teacher and explained his urgent predicament, saying he must learn everything in just one day.
 The master agreed to start teaching him immediately, and after one day and one night, the Bodhisatta had learned everything by heart.
-The Bodhisatta told the master a few ways to teach better and then set off for home.
+The Bodhisatta advised the master a few ways to teach better, then he rushed back home.

 The next morning, one hundred elephants were dressed in gold trim and the excited brahmins stood in the palace courtyard wearing their gala dress.
 When the king arrived in all his splendor, the Bodhisatta approached him and asked if he was really giving his ancestral right away to the other brahmins.
 When the king said he had no choice because he had been told the Bodhisatta did not have the required knowledge, the Bodhisatta proclaimed that nobody in all of India knew the three Vedas and elephant lore better than he; and he challenged anyone there to prove him wrong.
-The Bodhisatta spoke with such confidence nobody challenged him, and so that morning he conducted the ceremony.
+The Bodhisatta spoke with such confidence that nobody challenged him, and so that morning he conducted the ceremony.

 In the Lifetime of the Buddha